Swedish Official Visit to the Netherlands

 On the last day of the visit, King Willem-Alexander, Queen Máxima, King Gustaf and Queen Silvia visited the Rijksmuseum.
 The Dutch Royal Couple and the Swedish Royal Couple posed near the painting “The Conspiracy of the Batavians under Claudius Civilis” by Rembrandt.
 The paint was given temporarily on loan to the Rijksmuseum by the Royal Swedish Academy of Fine Arts.
 Then the royals saw the original treaty that forms the basis for the 400 years of diplomatic relations established on April 5, 1614.

-The official visit ended with a lunch hosted by the King and the Queen of Sweden at the museum.Filed under Dutch Royals, Swedish Royals
+The official visit ended with a lunch hosted by the King and the Queen of Sweden at the museum.Filed under Sweden, The Netherlands

-Tagged Arts, Awards, Bilateral Relations, Carl XVI Gustaf, Health, King Willem-Alexander, Official Visit, Princess Beatrix, Queen Máxima, Queen Silvia.
+Tagged Awards, Bilateral Relations, Carl XVI Gustaf of Sweden, Health, King Willem-Alexander of The Netherlands, Official Visit, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Queen Silvia of Sweden.